I am an assistant professor at Brown University’s Computer Science Department and director of the Systems Research group.

 For more on what I’ve been doing lately, please see my research group’s blog.
 My current major projects are two new programming languages, Pyret and Flowlog.

-I’m a postdoc with Shriram Krishnamurthi at Brown University.
-I’m interested in language-design and analysis, particularly for traditional networks, software-defined networks, and smart-home programming.
-I also teach Logic for Systems at Brown, a class that turns the usual formal-logic syllabus on its head by focusing on applications—which is either cool or heretical depending on your point of view.
+I’m an Assistant Professor (Research) at Brown CS.
+I’m interested in language-design and analysis, particularly for traditional networks, software-defined networks, and smart-home programming and configuration.
+I also teach.
+Among other courses, I run Logic for Systems, a class that turns the usual formal-logic syllabus on its head by focusing on applications—which is either cool or heretical depending on your point of view.
 That “or” may be inclusive.

 I am a second-year PhD student in the Systems group.
 My current research work involves monitoring and debugging in Software-Defined Networks, focusing on extending switches to support monitoring operations.
 I am also interested in computer and network security, embedded systems, protocol design, and computer architecture.
 Much of my background is in computer engineering, so I hope to add a hardware-oriented perspective to our group.
 I obtained my MS degree in Electrical & Computer Engineering from Worcester Polytechnic Institute, where I studied security in LTE networks.
 Outside of research, I enjoy teaching, cooking, and collecting vintage computing hardware.